Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

+The aim of this section is to generalize the following conventional Lieb-Robinson bound in the same way we generalized bounds for local systems in the previous section.

-\begin{prop}[Theorem 3.7 in \cite{AnthonyChen:2023bbe}] Let $H$ be quasilocal.
+\begin{prop}[Theorem 3.7 of Ref.~\cite{AnthonyChen:2023bbe}] Let $H$ be quasi-local.
 Suppose that $O$ is supported on a set $S \subset B$ and $A$ is supported on a set $R$ which is disjoint from but adjacent to $B$ as in Fig.~\ref{fig:setup}.
-Then there exists constants $c_{\rm LR}, \mu, \LRvel$ determined by $h,\kappa,\Delta$ such that
+Then there exist constants $c_{\rm LR}, \mu, \LRvel$ determined by $h,\kappa,\Delta$ such that

 \end{prop}